arunprakashpj/Automate-the-deployment-into-kubernetes-enabling-argoCD/README.md

 The project has /metrics endpoint exposed at [app.py](https://github.com/arunprakashpj/TechTrends/blob/main/techtrends/app.py) file

-The Logs have been enabled for the project
+The Logs have been enabled for the project.

 ### Instructions